Build-My-Own-BYOX/tricks-git/troubleshooting/README.md

     git revert HEAD
     ```

-    This command means we will make a new commit undo the changes made by the current commit (which is the revert commit)
+    This command means we will make a new commit undoing the changes made by the current commit (which is the revert commit)

 - Note: to easily distinguish `git reset` & `git revert` in matter of syntax and behavior, just remember that `git reset` will come back to a commit, and `git revert` will undo a commit by making a new commit

-### Undo the reset
+### Undo the reset for commited changes
 - Commits are kept in reflog for an expiration date.
-Hence, you're still able to undo the reset if the commits are still there in the reflog
+Hence, in case you accidentally reset a commit, you're still able to undo the reset if the commits are still there in the reflog
 - Solution: view the commit hash in reflog and reset to that commit

     ```bash